Settle Up vs HouseKeepr: Which Flatmate App Should You Use in 2026?

 Where Settle Up Wins

-It's laser-focused on expenses.
+It is laser-focused on expenses.
 If all you need is to track who paid what and settle debts, Settle Up is polished and purpose-built.
 The UX is tuned around that one workflow, and it shows.
+Every screen serves the expense-tracking mission without distraction.

 Offline mode is genuinely useful.
 Travelling with flatmates or in an area with spotty connectivity?
-Settle Up lets you log expenses offline and syncs when you're back online.
-That's a thoughtful feature that not every app bothers to implement properly.
+Settle Up lets you log expenses offline and syncs when you are back online.
+That is a thoughtful feature that not every app bothers to implement properly.
+For travel groups especially, this can be a deciding factor.

 Multi-currency support is solid.
 For international households or groups that travel together, this works well.
-Currency conversion is handled cleanly.
+Currency conversion is handled cleanly, and you can set custom exchange rates when needed.

 It has a track record.
-Settle Up has years of usage behind it, a stable app, and a familiar interface for anyone who's used it before.
-There's something to be said for that.
+Settle Up has years of usage behind it, a stable app, and a familiar interface for anyone who has used it before.
+There is something to be said for that kind of maturity.

 Where HouseKeepr Wins